-- Salaries (\$44.2 million projected year-end in FY 2023) are budgeted at \$45.9 million and include: - Salary rate increases are included for union supervisors.
-More information is to follow on this as negotiations are underway. - Step increases for union employees adjusted to reflect their additional year of tenure. - Administrative employees to receive a 3.5% increase. - Proposed salaries are assuming current vacancies will be filled during the new Fiscal Year.
+- Salaries (\$44.1 million projected year-end in FY 2023) are budgeted at \$46.7 million and include: - Salary rate increases are included for union supervisors. - Step increases for union employees adjusted to reflect their additional year of tenure. - Administrative employees to receive a 3.5% increase. - Proposed salaries are assuming current vacancies will be filled during the new Fiscal Year.

-- Fringe Benefits are budgeted to increase 8.94% over the FY 2023 projected year-end mainly due to increased retirement costs and with the assumption of no vacant positions. - Services are budgeted to increase 4.29% over the FY 2023 projected year-end primarily due to increased software rates. - Diesel Fuel is expected to see a significant 32% decrease in operating costs.
-Combined factors of locking in to take advantage of decreased market costs, the expanding implementation of electric buses, and readjusted service plans have resulted in approximately \$2.7 million in savings compared to FY 2023 year-end projections.
+- Fringe Benefits are budgeted to increase 7.61% over the FY 2023 projected year-end mainly due to increased retirement costs and with the assumption of no vacant positions. - Services are budgeted to decrease 1.18% over the FY 2023 projected year-end primarily due to less waste collection services. - Diesel Fuel is expected to see a significant 23.25% decrease in operating costs.
+Combined factors of locking in to take advantage of decreased market costs and the expanding implementation of electric buses have resulted in approximately \$1.7 million in savings compared to FY 2023 year-end projections.

-- Supplies are budgeted to increase 2.35% over the FY 2023 rising costs of Fleet vehicle consumable supplies. - Insurance is budgeted to increase 14.68% over the FY 2023 projected year-end due to anticipated market increases. - Utilities are budgeted to increase 28.33% over the FY 2023 projected year-end due to inflationary rate increases, and the expanding implementation of electric buses. - Purchased Transportation Access PSTA Paratransit is budgeted to increase 11.25% over the FY 2023 projected year-end due to increases in contractual rates and ridership. - Purchased Transportation Transportation Disadvantaged (TD) is budgeted to increase 48.70% over the FY 2023 projected yearend due to increases in contractual rates and ridership.
+- Supplies are budgeted to decrease 4.81% due less projected expenditures related to tickets and passes in FY 2024. - Insurance is budgeted to increase 14.68% over the FY 2023 projected year-end due to anticipated market increases. - Utilities are budgeted to increase 28.33% over the FY 2023 projected year-end due to inflationary rate increases, and the expanding implementation of electric buses. - Privatized Transportation Access PSTA Paratransit is budgeted to increase 4.18% over the FY 2023 projected year-end due to increases in contractual rates and ridership.

-- Purchased Transportation Trolleys are budgeted to increase 3.82% compared to FY 2023 year-end projections due to contractual rate increases and increases in service hours. - Purchased Transportation Access PSTA Mobility on Demand is budgeted to increase 16.29% over the FY 2023 projected year-end due to continued increases in ridership based on current year trends. - Miscellaneous expenses are projected to decrease by 8.26% from the FY 2023 yearend projection due to an agency wide effort to reduce non-personnel budget requests.
+- Privatized Transportation Transportation Disadvantaged (TD) is budgeted to increase 68.59% over the FY 2023 projected yearend due to increases in contractual rates and ridership. - Privatized Transportation Trolleys are budgeted to increase 3.82% compared to FY 2023 year-end projections due to contractual rate increases and increases in service hours. - Privatized Transportation Access PSTA Mobility on Demand is budgeted to increase 25.32% over the FY 2023 projected year-end due to continued increases in ridership based on current year trends. - Miscellaneous expenses are projected to decrease by 12.67% from the FY 2023 yearend projection due to an agency wide effort to reduce non-personnel budget requests.